 centre of arc, 200m, small tree, 10m to the right, grassy knoll!

 Other means can include tracer rounds, observing fall of shot or even a smoke grenade or mortar.
-Augmented Reality (AR) or Mixed Reality (MR) is a visualisation technology allowing the user to see virtual information added over reality in real time, in our example, this would be are gunshot indication trace.
+Augmented Reality (AR) or Mixed Reality (MR) is a visualisation technology allowing the user to see virtual information added over reality in real-time, in our example, this would be are gunshot indication trace.

 Make no mistake, military augmented reality has the potential to push a traditionally low tech activity into revolutionary new areas.
-In some regards, this is nothing new, aircrew have been using related technology for some time and the various future soldier programmes in the US, UK, France and Germany have all explored the concepts but only now is the technology sufficiently mature to start serious development work, in no small part to the civilian smart phone market.
-There’s an app for that might just be one of the defining milestones for infantry combat, have a look here for a few ideas, maybe Halo isn’t that far away after all.
+In some regards, this is nothing new, aircrew has been using related technology for some time and the various future soldier programmes in the US, UK, France and Germany have all explored the concepts but only now is the technology sufficiently mature to start serious development work, in no small part to the civilian smartphone market.
+There’s an app that might just be one of the defining milestones for infantry combat, have a look here for a few ideas, maybe Halo isn’t that far away after all.

 Despite being a promising technology there are a lot of significant challenges to be addressed before practical military systems can be fielded, power usage, ergonomics and the dissemination of information across the infantry team being just a few.

-Yes, these two technologies increase power requirements and drive up weight and isn’t that the whole point of this post, but if we can make the infantry force so much more agile and potent the need to carry huge quantities of weight and volume absorbing small arms ammunition is reduced.
+Yes, these two technologies increase power requirements and drive up weight and aren’t that the whole point of this post, but if we can make the infantry force so much more agile and potent the need to carry huge quantities of weight and volume absorbing small arms ammunition is reduced.

 If with a combination of technology and training we can compress the engagement time there is still a need for something more than small arms and that traditionally means high explosives, whether from direct or indirect weapons.
-There is, therefore, a need for greater self sufficiency, tailored effects and high precision for the infantry.
-If the use of indirect means is increasingly difficult then by definition, infantry has to be more self sufficient.
+There is, therefore, a need for greater self-sufficiency, tailored effects and high precision for the infantry.
+If the use of indirect means is increasingly difficult then by definition, infantry has to be more self-sufficient.